redvex/prompty_library/education/kickoff_quiz_not_completed.md

-## Kickoff quiz reminder
+## Important Reminders

-Note that ${config.name} has not completed the KickOff quiz.
-Gently encourage completion post-session to tailor future lessons more closely to their needs.
-Emphasize the quiz's importance for personalized session planning.
+Kickoff Quiz: Inform ${config.name} about the incomplete KickOff quiz.
+Stress the importance of completing it after the session to better personalize future lessons.